 Lantern festivals in other Asian cultures

-Similar holidays to the Chinese Lantern Festival are celebrated in other Asian cultures.
+Similar holidays to Chinese Lantern Festival are celebrated in other Asian cultures.

 The Lotus Lantern Festival or Yeondeunghoe in South Korea marks Buddha’s Birthday.
 Each year in November, hundreds of lanterns are placed on Cheonggycheon Stream in downtown Seoul and traditionally-clothed processions of people carry beautiful lanterns in a street parade.
 The lanterns carry meanings of well-being and peace for the world.

-Toro Nagashi, the Japanese Floating Lantern Festival, occurs in Tokyo over three days in mid-August (August 13-15, 2022 this year).
+Toro Nagashi, the Japanese Floating Lantern Festival, occurs in Tokyo over three days in mid-August.
 This is when people head to rivers to float decorated lanterns on the water and make wishes.
 This day coincides with Obon Day, celebrated to welcome spirits and ancestors back to their hometown.
 The lanterns are believed to embody the spirits and help guide their return.

 Other traditional Chinese festivals: Lunar New Year — Lunar New Year Fair — Birthday of Che Kung — Chinese Lantern Festival — Kwun Yum Treasury Opening Festival — Ching Ming Festival — Tin Hau Festival — Cheung Chau Bun Festival — Buddha’s Birthday — Birthday of Tam Kung — Dragon Boat Festival — Birthday of Kwan Tai — Qixi Festival — Hung Shing Festival — Hungry Ghost Festival — Mid-Autumn Festival — Monkey King Festival — Birthday of Confucius — Chung Yeung Festival — Winter Solstice Festival.